Data Transfer

 , a simple scp

-transfer that pushes a file named myfile
+transfer that copies a file named myfile

 from your local Linux system to Lonestar6 $HOME